Rodri2B/PPO-BC-DeepRL/README.md

 # PPO+BC for Continuous Environments
 This is a simple implementation of an algorithm that fuses PPO and Behaviour Cloning for Deep RL.
-The project was heavily based on [PPO-Continuous-Pytorch](https://github.com/XinJingHao/PPO-Continuous-Pytorch) which was originally implemented only for PPO in continuous environments.
+The project was mainly based on [PPO-Continuous-Pytorch](https://github.com/XinJingHao/PPO-Continuous-Pytorch) which was originally implemented only for PPO in continuous environments.

 ## Dependencies
 ```python